apigee/consumer-data-standards-au/README.md

 14. *validate-request-params*: Implements checks on request parameters: data types, admissible values, etc.
 15. *validate-ssa*: Validates a Software Statement Assertion included in a dynamic client registration request, as specified in Section [Dynamic Client Registration](https://cdr-register.github.io/register/#dynamic-client-registration) of the CDR Register standards
 16. *verify-idp-id-token*: Verifies the JWT ID token issued by the IDP and stores the relevant claims into variables for reuse
-17. *verify-mtls-and-hok*: Once support for mTLS/Holder of Key functionality is added, this shared flow will be able to be configured to check that mTLS is used on a given request, and, if mTLS is used, that the client certificate being presented is the same used for acquiring a token (Holder of Key verification).
-For the moment it is a placeholder.
+17. *verify-mtls-and-hok*:  Can be configured to check that mTLS is used on a given request, and, if mTLS is used, that the client certificate being presented is the same used for acquiring a token (Holder of Key verification).